gou4shi1/.vim/README.md

   `<C-j>/<C-k>` to incrementally scroll between pages of search matches.

 - [haya14busa/incsearch-fuzzy.vim](https://github.com/haya14busa/incsearch-fuzzy.vim)
-  Incremantal fuzzy search extension for incsearch.vim.
+  Incremental fuzzy search extension for incsearch.vim.
   ~`f/`/`f?`/`fz/` to do fuzzy search.~
   ~`ff/`/`ff?`/`ffz/` to do fuzzy search with the spell feature of vim.~